Bladen Nature Reserve: Birds

 Bladen Nature Reserve is considered to have a particularly rich and diverse avifauna.
 337 species have been recorded to date within the boundaries (based on surveys conducted within the protected area), this is anticipated to climb to as many as 357 species, from knowledge of species recorded in adjacent protected areas of similar ecosystem types (Columbia River Forest Reserve Cockscomb Basin Wildlife Sanctuary and Doyle's Delight) – representing 62% of the total bird species currently recorded for Belize.

 Bladen Nature Reserve contains a wide variety of ecosystems, ranging from the fertile floodplain vegetation to the higher elevations of the Maya Mountains.
 This has resulted in the high species richness observed within the area.
 The majority of the species are lowland broadleaf forest generalists, found throughout much of Belize.
-The floodplain of Bladen Branch also attracts many of the riverine, forest edge and gallery forest species, such as the bare-throated tiger heron (Tigrisoma mexicanum), the shy agami heron (Agamia agami) and Muscovy duck (Cairina moschata), the white-necked jacobin (Florisuga mellivora) and yellow-tailed oriole (Icterus mesomelas).
+The floodplain of Bladen Branch also attracts many of the riverine, forest edge and gallery forest species, such as the bare-throated tiger heron (Tigrisoma mexicanum), the agami heron (Agamia agami) and Muscovy duck (Cairina moschata), the white-necked jacobin (Florisuga mellivora) and yellow-tailed oriole (Icterus mesomelas).
 Other species closely associated with water have also been recorded – the various kingfishers, spotted sandpiper (Actitis macularia) and the two species of waterthrush.

 Whilst the higher elevations within Bladen have not yet been studied, those of Columbia River Forest Reserve and Doyle's Delight (within Chiquibul Forest Reserve) have both been the focus of expeditions with experienced ornithologists recording the avifauna.
 These areas are contiguous with those of Bladen, and from the data at these two sites, there appears to be almost complete species overlap.
 With these areas being so remote and inaccessible, there has also been the addition of new species records for Belize, such as the scaly-throated foliage-gleaner (Anabacerthia variegaticeps) (Doyle's Delight Expedition, 1989), and tawny-throated leaftosser (Doyle's Delight Expedition, 1993; Little Quartz Ridge, Jones, 1997).
 Two Neotropical migrants - chuck-will's-widow (Caprimulgus carolinesis) and the warbling vireo (Vireo galvus) - were also recorded for the first time, in Columbia River Forest Reserve in 1992, and may be present in the higher altitude areas of Bladen Nature Reserve.